7.4 Healthy lifestyles and healthy nutrition

 Help ensure that schools adhere to the national guidelines on nutrition and meals in schools

-Engage young people through various activities for healthy and sustainable diets
+Engage young people through various activities for healthy and sustainable diet

 The National Plan to strengthen efforts in drug prevention and rehabilitation (2016-2020) [Prop.
-15 S (2015-2016) Opptrappingsplanen for rusfeltet (2016–2020)] includes measures reiterated as goals in the youth health strategy such as increasing knowledge and skills on drug and addiction problems in all sectors and strengthen and increase the use of routines related to the detection and mapping of drug problems in municipalities and in somatic hospital wards.
+15 S (2015-2016) Opptrappingsplanen for rusfeltet (2016–2020)] includes measures such as increasing knowledge and skills on drug and addiction problems in all sectors and strengthen and increase the use of routines related to the detection and mapping of drug problems in municipalities and in somatic hospital wards.

 The Directorate of Health has developed national guidelines on nutrition and meals in schools with specific recommendations for young people in secondary education.
 The guidelines include information about the evidence base for the recommendations and practical information about how the recommendations can be implemented.